Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Masures: general framework

-(MA2) If $F$ is a point, a germ of a preordered interval, a generic ray or a solid chimney in an apartment $A$ and if $A'$ is another apartment containing $F$, then $A\cap A'$ contains the enclosure $\mathrm{cl}_A(F)$ of $F$ and there exists an isomorphism from $A$ onto $A'$ fixing $\mathrm{cl}_A(F)$.
+(MA2) If $F$ is a point (resp. a germ of a preordered interval, a generic ray, a solid chimney) contained in an apartment $A$ and if $A'$ is an other apartment containing $F$, then $A\cap A'$ contains $\mathrm{cl}_A(F)$ and there exists an isomorphism from $A$ to $A'$ that fixes $\mathrm{cl}_A(F)$.

-(MA3) If $\mathfrak{R}$ is the germ of a splayed chimney and if $F$ is a face or a germ of a solid chimney, then there exists an apartment that contains $\mathfrak{R}$ and $F$.
+(MA3) If $\mathfrak{R}$ is the germ of a splayed chimney and if $F$ is a face or a germ of a solid chimney, then there exists an apartment that contains both $\mathfrak{R}$ and $F$.